marconetto/azadventures/chapter7/README.md

 #### TL;TR
-- systemd and cloud-init are part of the boot process executed while a VM is still in **Creating** state;
+- The systemd and cloud-init systems are part of the boot process executed while a VM is still in **Creating** state;
-- controls should be added to use systemd and cloud-init to guarantee worker process is triggered after a VM reaches the **Succeeded** state (we've got a code snippet for that);
+- Controls should be added to use systemd and cloud-init to guarantee worker process is triggered after a VM reaches the **Succeeded** state (we've got a code snippet for that);
-- azure custom script extension is executed just before the provisioned VMs reach the **Succeeded** state.
+- Azure custom script extension is executed just before the provisioned VMs reach the **Succeeded** state.
 It sounds good but two things to consider: (i) it is executed only when VMs are provisioned (not called when they are just rebooted) and (ii) if VMSS **overprovisioning** feature is enabled, the